Why Recovery Is Becoming More Important Than Performance

 More people are beginning to realize that performance is only half of the equation.

-Because no matter how strong, motivated, or disciplined you are, your body and mind still need time to adapt, recover, and reset.
+Because no matter how strong, motivated, or disciplined a person may be, the body and mind still need time to adapt, recover, and reset.

 Without recovery, performance eventually becomes difficult to sustain.

-And that realization is quietly changing how people think about wellness.
+And that realization is quietly changing how an entire generation thinks about wellness.

 The Problem With Being "Always On"